 Any cars on the property also won’t be part of your home policy.
-Your car insurance should be able to take care of any damages to your car.
-Comprehensive insurance protects your car from natural disasters and theft.
+Your auto insurance should be able to take care of any damages to your car.
+Comprehensive coverage protects your car from natural disasters and theft.
 Not having it means you’ll have to pay for any random damages yourself.

 Types of Homeowners Insurance Policies

-When you buy homeowners insurance, you’ll have the option to select one of many policy types.
-Each type of home insurance policy has its benefits.
+When you buy a homeowners insurance policy, you’ll have the option to select one of many types of coverage.
+Each type of policy has its benefits.
 One of the main benefits is the number of “perils” it protects you from.
-There are 16 perils that your home is in danger from.
-According to the Insurance Information Institute (III), they are:
+There are 16 perils that your home is in danger from, according to the Insurance Information Institute (III), they are:

 - Fire or lightning strikes